 Your support staff – an ear to the ground

-Each Telavox customer has a personal Advisor, a dedicated contact that can help with just about everything.
+Each Telavox customer get a Customer Success Manager, a dedicated contact that can help with just about everything.

-“If the Advisors are happy, so are the customers.
-The Advisors are our ear to the ground since they have direct contact with the customers.”
+“If the Customer Success Managers are happy, so are the customers.
+The Customer Success Managers are our ear to the ground since they have direct contact with the customers.”

 In the time of the virus, Patrik Weiland works from home.
 He’s glad to be able to work remotely, and he feels like he can work more efficiently.
 But how is customer service as a whole affected when we’re working remotely?